1. Importance of Cost Savings

-This approach needs a deeper engagement with the business to evaluate supply chain for cost savings.
+This approach needs a deeper engagement with the business to evaluate the supply chain for cost savings.

 A common result of this approach is a low-cost country sourcing strategy

-All the above-mentioned strategies need deeper engagement with your stakeholders.
+All the above-mentioned strategies need a deeper engagement with your stakeholders.

 C) Total Cost management